Tuskegee Football Camps

 Assistant Coach / Wide Receivers

-Craig Agee begins his second year coaching wide receivers at Tuskegee Unversity.
+Craig Agee begins his fifth year coaching wide receivers at Tuskegee University.

 In his first season with the Golden Tigers, the offense ranked as one of the best in the conference in several categories, including total offense in which they finished as they best in the conference at 385.8 yards per game.
 They also finished tops in the conference in passing efficiency at 143.6 and first downs per game at 19.0 per game.
 The Golden Tigers also finished first in third down efficiency (41.7%) and in the top three in the conference in passing offense at 212.6 yards per game.